Skip to Main Content

 Cash-out refinance

 With a cash-out refinance, you can take advantage of the equity you’ve built in your home over time, as you do with the HELOC.
-In exchange for taking out a larger mortgage, you’ll get a large chunk of cash, which you can use to pay off your credit card debt.
+In exchange for taking out a larger mortgage, you’ll get a large chunk of cash.
 Cash-out refis carry lower interest rates than HELOCs: They’re comparable to prevailing mortgage rates.
 Of course, that could be higher than the rate on your current mortgage.
-On the downside, there’s the hassle of having to apply and go through underwriting all over again, plus paying closing costs.
+There’s also the hassle of having to apply and go through underwriting all over again, plus paying closing costs.

 We have a more comprehensive guide to your choices that you can explore, too.